microsoft/Document-Knowledge-Mining-Solution-Accelerator/docs/DeploymentGuide.md

     -- This deployment will take *7-10 minutes* to provision the resources in your account and set up the solution with sample data.
     - If you encounter an error or timeout during deployment, changing the location may help, as there could be availability constraints for the resources.

-6. Once the deployment has completed successfully, open the [Azure Portal](https://portal.azure.com/), go to the deployed resource group, find the App Service, and get the app URL from `Default domain`.

-7. If you are done trying out the application, you can delete the resources by running `azd down`.
+6. If you are done trying out the application, you can delete the resources by running `azd down`.

 ### Post Deployment Script: